Nikolai Skoblin

-Nikolai Vladimirovich Skoblin (Никола́й Влади́мирович Скобли́н; 9 June 1892 – 1938?) was a general in the White Russian army, a senior operative in the émigré expatriate Russian All-Military Union (ROVS) and a recruited Soviet spy, who acted as an intermediary between the NKVD and the Gestapo in the Tukhachevsky affair and was instrumental in the abduction of the ROVS chairman Yevgeny Miller in Paris in 1937.
+Nikolai Vladimirovich Skoblin (Никола́й Влади́мирович Скобли́н; 9 June 1892 – 1938?) was a general in the White Russian Army, a senior operative in the émigré Russian All-Military Union (ROVS) and a Soviet-recruited spy, who acted as an intermediary between the NKVD and the Gestapo in the Tukhachevsky affair and was instrumental in the abduction of the ROVS chairman Yevgeny Miller in Paris in 1937.
 He was married to the Russian singer Nadezhda Plevitskaya.

 Early life and Russian Civil War

 Nikolai Skoblin was a cavalry officer in Lavr Kornilov's Division of the White Army during the Russian Civil War, 1918–1920.

 It is believed that he met his wife, Nadezhda Plevitskaya, during the war.
-Plevitskaya was a committed Bolshevik considered to be a great beauty, who had been traveling the front singing and entertaining Red Army troops.
+Plevitskaya was a committed Bolshevik, considered to be a great beauty, who had been traveling the front singing and entertaining Red Army troops.

-On 26 March 1920, aged 26, as the commander of the Kornilov Division within the Russian Army (under the command of General Pyotr Wrangel) he became Major General.
+On 26 March 1920, aged 26, as the commander of the Kornilov Division within the Russian Army (under the command of General Pyotr Wrangel) he became a major general.
 After the defeat of Wrangel's army in November 1920, he evacuated to Gallipoli, and later moved to Bulgaria.

 In exile

 White generals in Bulgaria, 1921.
 Seated from right to left: Generals Shteifon, Kutepov and Vitkovsky.
 Standing (behind Kutepov): Generals Skoblin and Turkul.

 When in Bulgaria, in 1923, he was relieved of the position of commander of the Kornilov regiment (formed in Gallipoli on the basis of the Kornilov Division's evacuees).
 Skoblin and his wife moved to Paris, where in 1929 he was reinstated as commander of the Kornilov regiment by General Alexander Kutepov, chairman of the Russian All-Military Union (ROVS).

 Skoblin and his wife were recruited to the OGPU (the predecessor to the NKVD) by his former regimental comrade in Paris in September 1930 and received the code name Farmer.
-Skoblin was meanwhile gaining importance in the ROVS' ranks and in 1935 he headed up its counter-intelligence branch, the Inner Line.
+Skoblin was meanwhile gaining importance in the ROVS' ranks and in 1935 he headed its counter-intelligence branch, the Inner Line.